belle2/basf2/analysis/doc/FullEventInterpretation.rst

 on your machine, and follow the steps for `gbasf2 installation <https://xwiki.desy.de/xwiki/rest/p/78b3b/#HgBasf2installationprocedure>`_.

 In the following, an adaption for the :doc:`gbasf2:index` package is discussed, which is required until the GitLab issue `BIIDCD-1256 <https://gitlab.desy.de/belle2/computing/distributed-computing/belledirac/-/issues/1256>`_ is resolved.
-It enables to upload non-basf2 data to remote SE's on the grid.
+It enables to upload non- `basf2` data to remote SE's on the grid.

 Within the file ``BelleDIRAC/gbasf2/lib/ds/manager.py`` in function ``putDatasetMetadata(...)``, the lines